intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The IETF LLC is requested to provide necessary tooling to support RSWG communication, decision processes, and policies.

-The IAB is requested to convene the RSAB when it is first formed in order to formalize the IAB's transfer of authority over the RFC Editor Model.
+The IAB is requested to convene the RSWG when it is first formed in order to formalize the IAB's transfer of authority over the RFC Editor Model.